 Randolph lifted his head from the marshmallow pillow and it clung to the sweat of his scalp for an instant.
 He hoisted himself on two elbows and his back was like grilled cheese on the damp sheets.
 The mattress sunk a little from Randolph’s beetling body and Precious slid that much closer.
 Her body was like a little furnace working overdrive in the night and the heat made Randolph restless.
 When would she able to sleep on her own?
 Randolph thought.
 He hadn’t made love to his wife in over a month and she didn’t seem to particularly mind, her face placid like a moonlit lake in the night, but he didn’t want to hold that fact against her.
 She was pregnant again, and pregnant wasn’t especially attractive to Randolph, besides it did make the sex burdensome, feeling more like a chore than anything else, but still Randolph felt the pangs of desire, further, it had turned him into a bundle of nerves lately, unsteady foot on the pedals during the day, tossing and turning in bed at night.

 The red balloon with the silver ribbon floated at his bedside and it scared the hell out of Randolph.
 His heart was beating uncontrollably.
 It was creepy in an uncanny way, how a coat rack bedecked with hats and gloves and jackets might be mistaken for a burglar in the middle of the night.
 He reached up and lightly punched the balloon away and it bobbed to the other side of the cramped bedroom, the silver ribbon dangling like an umbilical.
 Hot holy hell, he thought and almost spoke the words aloud.
 He brushed the sweat from his forehead away with the back of his palm and the perspiration fell like a sheet over Precious’ naked leg, nearly startling her from her deep sleep, which Randolph did not want for anything.
 He patted her dry with the linen that was draped at the foot of the bed and she settled back into her rhythmic breathing before long.
 He reached over to the bedside stand and lifted the glass, careful not to drop it, and took a swig of water.
 Had the liquid been any warmer it would have been tea.
-He lifted himself against the headboard and sat up for a few minutes staring at the red balloon that was mostly blanketed by shadow in the dim recesses, but he could still make out its puffed shape in the dark.
+He lifted himself against the headboard and sat up for a few minutes staring at the red balloon that was mostly blanketed by shadow in the dim recesses of the room, but he could still make out its puffed shape in the dark.

 It began to languidly bob its way back to the side of the bed, to its original post, and again, for some inexplicable reason, Randolph grew frightened.
-Perhaps it reminded him of his youth, when he’d wake during the middle of the night in his dark cramped room, and every stuffed animal and toy soldier lining his shelves had a grotesque elongated shadow under the moonlight, a spook that revealed the true nature of his cherished possessions.
-He’d pull the blankets over his eyes and cocoon himself in the linen until he fell asleep; he’d handle his toys apprehensively during the daytime, fearing the vibes during the moonlit evening changeover.
+Perhaps it reminded him of his youth, when he’d wake during the middle of the night in his dark cramped room, and every stuffed animal and toy soldier lining his shelves had a grotesque elongated shadow under the moonlight, a spooky vision that revealed the true nature of his cherished possessions.
+He’d pull the blankets over his eyes and cocoon himself in the linen until he fell asleep; he’d handle his toys apprehensively during the daytime, fearing the lingering vibes of the moonlit evening changeover.
 The words of his pastor came to mind: When I was a child, I talked like a child, I thought like a child, I reasoned like a child.
 When I became a man, I put the ways of childhood behind me.
 Randolph refused to duck under the covers.
 It’s just a stupid balloon, he thought.
 And he decided he’d pop it in the morning after all, even though Precious seemed to be endlessly amused by it.

 The red balloon had swept its way into the apartment one windy day, in through the open balcony door, and had remained with the Colemans ever since.
 Mysteriously, the balloon had not deflated at all in the forty days of its occupancy.
 Randolph figured it must have been made out of some special material, probably Mylar or something, and didn’t balloons filled with natural air last longer?
 It oscillated around the house harmlessly and had become part of the surroundings before long.
 Precious would tug at the silver cord periodically and the balloon would weave and wobble for a few seconds afterwards, otherwise it would drift like a regular balloon.
-But now, Randolph thought, the balloon floated with meaning, or maybe he’d fallen prey to his childhood inclinations again.
+But now, Randolph thought, the balloon floated with purpose, or maybe he’d fallen prey to his childhood inclinations again.
 He fell asleep against the headboard wondering all these fanciful things and awoke to a stiff neck and sore back that weren’t fanciful at all.

-All day he struggled with his deliveries.
+ALL DAY HE STRUGGLED WITH HIS DELIVERIES.
 The traffic was synched tight.
 He made some poor choices on the road that exacerbated the gridlock.
 And then he caught some bad luck at his early drop off points, landing behind some trucks and falling into a lengthy queue, or he’d pull in just as the receiver went for a coffee break, which delayed him further.
 All day he was stewing in the cab of his truck.
 The air-conditioning hardly held the fire of the sun at bay and beneath the windshield he felt like an ant burning below a magnifying glass.
 He looked for some classic music on the radio to momentarily forget his troubles, some Jazz or Motown funk to transport him from his broiling surroundings, but all he managed to dial into was the electronic dance music all the kids were into nowadays, songs populated mostly by drum machines, synthesized baselines, and processed alien-sounding vocals.
 Bad luck all round, he thought.
 He was restless in the driver’s seat of the truck, restless when his navy t-shirt stuck to his back, restless when his feet microwaved in his boots, and he tried not to make any mistakes, every turn of the wheel, every acceleration on the pedal, counted towards his final goal, which was doing his damned best to get back to the Denisha and Precious.

 He tried not to let his mind wander to bills or groceries, what are we going to have for dinner anyway?
 Denisha had been so absent minded lately.
 She was spending way too much on groceries, not budgeting correctly, complaining that the allowance he gave her was meager, the money was never enough.
 He took to planning their meals for the week himself while he drove around town making deliveries.
 Scribbling down recipes and ingredients in his notebook during pauses in traffic.
 He was visiting grocery stores during the day anyways.
 He could look for food specials while his truck was being unloaded, killing two birds with one stone.
 Admittedly, he wasn’t much of a cook, but he scrapped together what recipes he could, golden relics from his mother’s southern-fried pantry, or from the many food programs on television.